 Matchbox and Hot Wheels cars

 Why we like it: Cars are cool for any age.
-(Dan’s brother, Dave, and Ashar regularly swap favorite Matchbox and LEGO car sets as gifts).
+(Kaitlyn’s brother, Dave, and Ashar regularly swap favorite Matchbox and LEGO car sets as gifts).
 Ashar used to have “stories” made up for each of her cars, like how they’re in car school, how some like ice cream, how some are good leaders and more.
 And that’s not counting the fact that she knows what make and model each is for real, as well.
 See more here.

 Unschooling Gift Ideas: Subscriptions